 The Big Picture – Factors That Are Beyond Your Control

-After you’ve done all that you can do to make your dream a reality, life can get in the way of your best laid plans.
-There are some big picture factors that are completely beyond your control, and they can have a material effect on your ability to retire early.
+After you’ve done all that you can do to make your dream a reality, life can get in the way of your best-laid plans.
+There are some big-picture factors that are completely beyond your control, and they can have a material effect on your ability to retire early.

 We can’t know what inflation will do in the future, but we do know what it’s done in the past.
 We can use the inflation experience of the last 20 years to make a reasonable estimate of the effect it will have 20 years into the future.

 For example, in 2014, enter $1 million, then select 1994 for the drop-down.
-Press the calculate button and you’ll find that you will need about $1.6 million in 20 years in order to keep up with inflation, based on what inflation is done over the past 20 years.
+Press the calculate button, and you’ll find that you will need about $1.6 million in 20 years in order to keep up with inflation, based on what inflation is done over the past 20 years.

 As a result of inflation, you may need to delay your age or retirement, increase your savings contributions, or a combination of both in order to make up the difference.

-So much of your ability to retire early will depend on the average rate of return on stocks between now and the time of your retire.
-We’ve been using 10% because that has been roughly the historic average over at least the past 80 years.
+So much of your ability to retire early will depend on the average rate of return on stocks between now and the time of your retirement.
+We’ve been using 10% because that has been roughly the historical average over at least the past 80 years.
 But if that return turns out to be just 8%, your portfolio will fall far short of the mark you need.
 It will produce a portfolio that will yield just a little over $835,000 after 20 years.

 If that turns out to be the case, you can make up the difference simply by delaying your retirement by two years.
 Better late than never, right?

-15. Bad timing
+15. Bad Timing

 The timing of your retirement is yet another X factor that’s completely beyond your control.
-The equity markets do fall, and from time to time they even collapse – think 2000 and 2007.
+The equity markets do fall, and from time to time, they even collapse – think 2000 and 2007.
 If such a collapse occurs shortly before you plan to retire, it could put your whole plan on hold.
-A 50% drop in your portfolio would certainly be a game changer.
+A 50% drop in your portfolio would certainly be a game-changer.

-Fortunately the market tends to correct, and it seems to do it relatively quickly.
+Fortunately, the market tends to correct, and it seems to do it relatively quickly.
 Should the market collapse just before you retire, you’ll simply have to delay your retirement and give the market a chance to recover.
 That will also be an opportunity to make more savings contributions to your portfolio, which could leave you in an even better position.

 Not everybody who wants to retire early will accomplish the goal.
 As you can see from above, there are an incredible number of details that go into creating a successful early retirement.
 You’re going to have to master at least most of them in order to get there.
 If not, you can make up the difference by saving even more money or by extending your time horizon.